-When doing astronomical photometry, we don't usually calculate the actual number of photon per pixel, as we make our measurements by ratioing the DN for our objects to the DN for stars (called standard stars whose flux we know.
+When doing astronomical photometry, we don't usually calculate the actual number of photon per pixel, as we make our measurements by ratioing the DN for our objects to the DN for stars, called standard stars, whose flux has been carefully measured.
 (More about this later, of course)

 Integration time- The CCD (unlike the human eye but like a piece of film) is an integrating device.
 The signal (electrons knocked loose from the silicon by impinging photons in each pixel) builds up with time.
 The integration time (or exposure time) is controlled by a mechanical shutter (like in a camera) or electrically (changing voltages in CCD).
+Except in the case of a very bright star, where the CCD saturates, the signal from a star increases linearly with time, unlike a photographic plate.
+The CCD does not exhibit reciprocity failure.